What is the Learning in Retirement program?

 What fees are associated with LinR?

-Typically, lecture series cost $135.00 (HST included) and workshop-style lecture series cost $195.00 (HST included).
+Typically, lecture series cost $135 (HST included), workshop-style lecture series cost $195 (HST included), and language series workshops cost $250 (HST included).
 Parking passes are also available for purchase for a nominal fee.
 Please note that lecture series and parking fee increases are subject to change from time to time.

 Generally speaking, Learning in Retirement lecture series are not tax deductible.